Maintaining Your Machine

 Removing thread that has broken up near the take up lever

 This can be a frustrating problem.
 When thread shreds (which can happen for any number of reasons) there is often no tail of thread left to grab and pull back down to the needle.
-The end has seemingly disappeared or worse, has somehow gotten caught up in the take up area.
+The end has seemingly disappeared or worse, has somehow gotten caught up in or around the thread take up lever mechanism.
 As we mentioned in the previous point, you should never forcibly pull the thread backwards through the machine for fear of damaging the check spring.
 It can also cause a knot of thread to jam in the tension assembly which will also cause stitching problems.

 The best option is to un-thread the machine backwards - in other words, remove the thread by gently un-threading in the same way that you thread it normally.
 Most times this will release any jammed thread and you’ll be good to go.